Vision-and-Learning-Lab-UAlberta/home/content/authors/shihaozou/_index.md

 # - Visitors
 ---

-I am the first-year PhD student in the department of Electrical and Computer Engineering, University of Alberta, Canada.
+I am a second-year PhD student in the department of Electrical and Computer Engineering, University of Alberta, Canada.
 I am from Nanchang, China.
-My research interest includes computer vision and reinforcement learning (RL).
+My research interest includes computer vision (CV) and reinforcement learning (RL).
 I also participated in projects on multi-agent RL and some data mining topics, including information retrieval and natural language processing.
+[My homepage](https://jimmyzou.github.io/)